iteam1/itest/docs/gpu.md

 In summary, NVIDIA cuDNN is a crucial library for deep learning practitioners as it enhances the speed and efficiency of training and deploying neural networks on NVIDIA GPUs, ultimately leading to faster model development and improved performance.

+**Note**
+The CUDA Toolkit provided by NVIDIA and the CUDA Toolkit available through Miniconda are both tools for developing GPU-accelerated applications using CUDA.
+However, there are some differences between the two, primarily related to how they are distributed and managed:

+Source of Distribution:

+`NVIDIA CUDA Toolkit`: The CUDA Toolkit provided by NVIDIA is the official distribution of CUDA directly from NVIDIA.
+It includes all the components necessary for CUDA development, such as the
+CUDA runtime, cuDNN, NVCC (NVIDIA CUDA Compiler), and other GPU libraries.

+`CUDA Toolkit via Miniconda`: The CUDA Toolkit available through Miniconda is distributed as part of the Conda package management system.
+It provides an alternative method for managing CUDA installations within Conda environments.
+This version is typically maintained by the Conda community and might not always be as up-to-date as the official NVIDIA distribution.
+Version and Update Frequency:

+`NVIDIA CUDA Toolkit`: The official NVIDIA distribution is likely to be the most up-to-date and stable version of CUDA.
+NVIDIA regularly releases new versions with performance improvements, bug fixes, and support for the latest GPUs.

+`CUDA Toolkit via Miniconda`: The version of CUDA available through Miniconda might not be updated as frequently as the official NVIDIA distribution.
+It might take some time before new releases are made available in the Conda repositories.
+Ease of Installation and Environment Management:

+`NVIDIA CUDA Toolkit`: Installing the official CUDA Toolkit directly from NVIDIA involves downloading the installer and following the installation instructions.
+It doesn't require the use of Conda.

+`CUDA Toolkit via Miniconda`: Installing CUDA through Miniconda involves using Conda's package management system.
+This provides the benefits of environment isolation and simplified package management, but might not provide the latest CUDA version immediately.
+Customization and Control:

+`NVIDIA CUDA Toolkit`: Installing CUDA directly from NVIDIA allows you to customize the installation options and configurations to suit your needs.

+`CUDA Toolkit via Miniconda`: While Conda provides some level of customization, the options might be more limited compared to a direct installation from NVIDIA.
+In summary, the main difference between the CUDA Toolkit from NVIDIA and the one available via Miniconda lies in their distribution channels, update frequency, and ease of installation.
+If you need the latest features and performance improvements, the official NVIDIA distribution might be the better choice.
+However, if you prefer managing your CUDA installations using Conda environments or if you value the convenience of Conda's package management system, the Miniconda distribution might be suitable for your use case.

 # references

 [https://stackoverflow.com/questions/53422407/different-cuda-versions-shown-by-nvcc-and-nvidia-smi](https://stackoverflow.com/questions/53422407/different-cuda-versions-shown-by-nvcc-and-nvidia-smi)